Memory and History

 Durack, Queensland, Australia | 2020 | 32 acres

-The design is guided by a conceptual framework titled Memory and History, which explores parallels between biological evolution and human history.
-Ideas of breed, pedigree, and adaptation are juxtaposed with architectural notions of type, style, precedent, and context.
+Guided by the conceptual framework of Memory and History, the design explores parallels between canine evolution and architectural history.
+Ideas of breed, pedigree, and adaptation are aligned with architectural notions of type, style, precedent, and context.

-Through this lens, the project examined the formal legacies of Le Corbusier and Zaha Hadid, synthesising them into a new architectural language.
-The resulting hybrid recalls the mongrel dog: diverse yet harmonious, complex yet cohesive.
+Through this lens, the project examines the formal legacies of Le Corbusier and Zaha Hadid, synthesising them into a new hybrid architectural language.
+The resulting composition recalls the mongrel dog — diverse yet cohesive, distinct yet unified.

 Site Planning & Circulation